 We describe our significant accounting policies more fully in Note 2 to our audited consolidated financial statements included elsewhere in this Annual Report.
 We believe that the accounting policies below are critical in order to fully understand and evaluate our financial condition and results of operations.
-The preparation of our consolidated financial statements requires us to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our consolidated financial statements relate to the valuation of equity awards, warrant liability and the recoverability of deferred tax assets.
+The preparation of our consolidated financial statements requires us to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our consolidated financial statements and accompanying notes.
+The most significant estimates in our consolidated financial statements relate to the valuation of equity awards, warrant liability and the recoverability of deferred tax assets.
 We evaluate our estimates and assumptions on an ongoing basis and base such estimates and assumptions on historical experience - when available - and on various factors - including expectations of future events - that we believe to be reasonable under the circumstances.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.